A LIFE IN FAST MOTION

 The couple had made many friends at Fairwinds – River’s Edge.
 Once back and settled in (with newly adopted rescue pup Lilly), Lee asked one of his lady friends out on a date.
 Darlene gladly accepted, and as a couple, they’re still going strong.
 For their first date, they went to a used car lot looking for a sports car.
 Getting out of the car, Darlene looked over to say something to Lee, but he was nowhere to be seen.
 He had tried stepping over an obstacle, and still getting used to his new orthotics, fell flat on his face.
 The paramedics came, and Darlene rode up front in the cab (wearing a leg brace on her own broken knee cap).
 The driver put her in charge of blowing the horn to help keep traffic cleared.
 Now that’s a first date to remember!

 Lee enjoying an afternoon in sunny St. Charles.

 As a car fanatic, Lee bought a GTO, and on one of their road trips, he asked Darlene if she’d ever gone 100 mph.
 She said she hadn’t, so he “lit it up.”

 His next car was a flat black 2006 C5 Corvette, not the easiest thing to get in and out of, but he didn’t let that hold him back.
 These hot rods led to his “Richard Petty Experience,” something that had been on his bucket list until an offer by Leisure Care made it a reality.

-He recounts, “I was driving around the track, and the escort kept telling me I needed to get over so the other cars could pass, and all I wanted to do was speed up.”
+“I was driving around the track, and the escort kept telling me I needed to get over so the other cars could pass, and all I wanted to do was speed up.”